pulp/pulpcore-plugin/docs/plugin-writer/plugin-walkthrough.rst

   :class:`pulpcore.plugin.serializers.NoArtifactContentSerializer`,
   :class:`pulpcore.plugin.serializers.SingleArtifactContentSerializer`, or
   :class:`pulpcore.plugin.serializers.MultipleArtifactContentSerializer`
-* create a viewset for your new Content type as a subclass of :class:`pulpcore.plugin.viewsets.ContentViewSet`, and define your ``create()`` method based on the serializer you chose.
+* create a viewset for your new Content type.
+It can be as a subclass of :class:`pulpcore.plugin.viewsets.ContentViewSet`, and you can define your ``create()`` method based on the serializer you chose.
+If you need a read-only viewset, subclass :class:`pulpcore.plugin.viewsets.ReadOnlyContentViewSet` instead.
+It's also convenient to subclass :class:`pulpcore.plugin.viewsets.SingleArtifactContentUploadViewSet` if you need an upload support.

 :class:`~pulpcore.plugin.models.Content` model should not be used directly anywhere in plugin code.
 Only plugin-defined Content classes are expected to be used.